sudh29/Interview_Questions/solid.md

 In simpler terms, this principle emphasizes that a class should only be required to implement the methods that are relevant to its behavior and should not be compelled to provide implementations for methods it does not need.

 ## D - Dependency Inversion Principle (DIP):

+### Dependency is reversed; high-level components are free of low-level components.

 Think of building a tower with blocks.
 The top block doesn't hold the tower; it depends on the blocks below.
 Dependency Inversion means the higher-level things depend on the lower-level things.
 For example, if you have a zoo (higher level), it depends on animals (lower level).
 You can't have a zoo without animals.